 ”A fantastic interpretation of waves, winds and the singing of whales.”
 GT

-Opulens, 5 of 5 stars.
-A rich desolation “Anders Hagberg creates a unique world of sound, filled with beautiful, lyrical melodies and suggestive rhythms…Music that knows no boundaries, independent of time and space…it moves from quiet wonder to expressive, explosive exuberance.
-With a singular color and fragrance.
-Inventive and playful throughout…Anders Hagberg has truly made music for the entire world.”
+REVIEWS TRUST: “Anders Hagberg creates a unique world of sound, filled with beautiful, lyrical melodies and suggestive rhythms…It moves from quiet wonder to expressive, explosive exuberance.”
+(Opulens, 5/5)

-Kulturbloggen, TOP rate.
-Tranquil, radical timbres “intense and enormously virtuosic…majestic, magnificent weight…breathtakingly beautiful, a quiet reflection on the cosmos…magical…”
+“intense and enormously virtuosic…majestic, magnificent weight…breathtakingly beautiful, a quiet reflection on the cosmos…magical…” (Kulturbloggen, 5/5)

-Lira Musikmagazin.
-Painterly woodwinds “Anders Hagberg suffuses his performance with a captivating intimacy and strong sense of presence…infinitely creative…well worth going along for the ride.”
+“Anders Hagberg suffuses his performance with a captivating intimacy and strong sense of presence…infinitely creative” (Lira)

-Kulturdelen, 4 of 5 stars “…a simply superb flautist who coaxes from his instruments every scintilla of their register, often with highly suggestive results.”
+“…a simply superb flautist who coaxes from his instruments every scintilla of their register, often with highly suggestive results.”
+(Kulturdelen 4/5)

 The music for TRUST was originally created in interaction with visual artforms such as dance, pictures, video, and sculpture.
 It has been performed at exhibitions of art by Louise Bourgeois and Bill Viola, for the dance production RED at the Nordic Watercolor Museum.